nsjames/Scatter/readme.md

-### Dependencies:
+### Building:

-`npm i -g gulp-cli`
+_Webpack is required globally `npm i -g webpack`_

-`npm i babel-preset-es2015 babel-preset-stage-2`

-To build into the /build/ directory run `gulp run`
+Building is now handled by webpack.
+To build into the `./build` directory simply use `npm run dev` or `webpack`.
-_( watchers are kind of screwed up at the moment, you might have to use `gulp build` instead )_

-Then set your load the unpacked extension in chrome with the method above.
+Then load the unpacked extension in chrome with the method described above.

 ------